sayabasu/Soulstone/business-requirements.md

 - Metrics and structured logs available in CloudWatch/Sentry.

 ### 6.1. [ User Story ] - API Server Scaffolding
+As a backend engineer, I want a modular API with logging and health endpoints so that services are maintainable and observable.

+Acceptance Criteria:
+- Express app is structured by routes/controllers/services/repos with pino logging.
+- Request IDs are correlated; health, readiness, and metrics endpoints are exposed.
+- Basic metrics are visible in CloudWatch/Sentry dashboards.
 #### 6.1.1. [ Task ] - Express app with modular structure (routes/controllers/services/repos)
 **6.1.1.1. [ Subtask ] - Request ID correlation and structured logging (pino)**
 **6.1.1.2. [ Subtask ] - Health, readiness, and metrics endpoints**

 ### 6.2. [ User Story ] - Error Handling & Validation
+As a developer, I want standardized error handling and input validation so that failures are predictable and safe.

+Acceptance Criteria:
+- Global error handler returns a standardized error shape and codes.
+- DTO validation and sanitization via Zod; inputs normalized and safe.
+- Errors include correlation IDs; 4xx/5xx split is consistent and logged.
 #### 6.2.1. [ Task ] - Global error handler and error shape
 **6.2.1.1. [ Subtask ] - Map to codes: AUTH_FAILED, FORBIDDEN, NOT_FOUND, VALIDATION_ERROR, RATE_LIMITED**
 #### 6.2.2. [ Task ] - DTO validation
 **6.2.2.1. [ Subtask ] - Zod schemas; sanitize and normalize inputs**

 ### 6.3. [ User Story ] - Auth Endpoints
+As a customer, I want to sign up, sign in, and manage my session so that I can securely access my account.

+Acceptance Criteria:
+- JWT access/refresh with rotation and a revocation store (Redis) is implemented.
+- Email verification and password reset flows work end-to-end with tokens.
+- Refresh and logout endpoints invalidate tokens correctly and log events.
 #### 6.3.1. [ Task ] - /auth/signup, /auth/login, /auth/refresh, /auth/logout
 **6.3.1.1. [ Subtask ] - JWT (RS256) access/refresh; rotation and revocation store (Redis)**
 **6.3.1.2. [ Subtask ] - Email verification, password reset tokens**

 ### 6.4. [ User Story ] - Rate Limiting & Security
+As a security engineer, I want IP/user throttles so that abuse is contained without hurting legitimate traffic.

+Acceptance Criteria:
+- Redis-backed token bucket enforces per-route and per-identity limits.
+- Configurable quotas return safe errors and expose metrics for tuning.
+- Limit events are logged and observable to detect abuse patterns.
 #### 6.4.1. [ Task ] - IP and user-based throttles
 **6.4.1.1. [ Subtask ] - Redis-backed token bucket; per-route configs**